In a win-win for both employees and employers, the fringe benefit limit for transit and parking will increase to $340 in 2026.

 Whether you're an HR leader, benefits admin, or transportation manager, supporting commuter benefits is a smart financial move for you, too.
 Lower taxable income for your team translates to less spent on payroll taxes.
 It's a win-win situation!
 Plus, when employees are less stressed about their commute, the entire workplace is a more positive space.

-This increase in the fringe benefit limit is a nod to the fact that commuting can be pricey, and who doesn't want to save a little extra where they can?
+This increase in the fringe benefit limit is a nod to the fact that commuting can be pricey.
+Who doesn't want to save a little extra where they can?
 Whether you're an employee looking to boost your budget or an employer ready to offer financial perks, let's ride into 2026 together!

 Want to learn more about how Jawnt can help employees and organizations save money on their commute?
 Get in touch with our team.